-[former] Ebenezer Chapel (Wesleyan Methodist Association, later United Methodist Free Church), Dudleston Heath, near Ellesmere
+[former] Ebenezer Chapel a.k.a.
+Gravel Hole Chapel (Wesleyan Methodist Association, later United Methodist Free Church), Dudleston Heath, near Ellesmere

 This chapel was built in 1835.
 It has a bell-cote and weathervane at the north end.
-About 1851 it was described as being located at the "Gravel Holes".
-In 1851 it had free sittings for about 60 attenders, and average attendances of 40 or 50 at their afternoon and evening services, according to the Census taken 30 March 1851.
-In 1875 is ws reported that the chapel had the "peculiarity of a bell in a turret, which proved very useful in calling the young people in from their out-door enjoyments".
+About 1851 it was described as being located at the "Gravel Hole".
+In 1851 it had free sittings for about 60 attenders, and attendances of 35 & 28 at their afternoon and evening services (somewhat bekow the average attendance), according to the Census taken 30 March 1851.
+In 1875 it was reported that the chapel had the "peculiarity of a bell in a turret, which proved very useful in calling the young people in from their out-door enjoyments to the more sedate work of the house of worship."
+The chapel was still in congregational use in 1924.
 By 1988 it had been converted to residential use and was called "Chapel House".

 For another view of the front of the chapel, click here.